 As always with edibles, you should start low and go slow, gradually increasing the dose each night until you get the effect you need to fall asleep and sleep soundly.
 And of course, in households with children, take special cautions with edibles, which children may mistake for candy.

-If you have questions about using cannabis and melatonin for sleep, or want more info on our new Lotis Night gummies, talk to one of our experienced cannabis guides.
+If you have questions about using cannabis and melatonin for sleep, or want more info on our Night gummies, talk to one of our experienced cannabis guides.
 They’ll be happy to help you make the best choices to support your wellness and sleep needs.

 Deb Powers is a Massachusetts-based freelance writer who has been writing about cannabis and other natural wellness topics for nearly two decades.
 Her work has appeared on Civilized.Life and numerous industry websites and publications.